-The study and practice of strategies for producing responsibly written public information and persuasion through intensive preparation in argumentation and in supporting propositions for particular audiences.
-Prerequisite: Eng 201 or permission of instructor.
+The study and practice of strategies for producing responsibly written public information, including persuasive and argumentative propositions for particular audiences.
+Prerequisite: Eng 101.

 ENG 324.
-HISTORY OF THE ENGLISH LANGUAGE A chronological study of the origins of the English language and the systematic changes that have made it the language we speak and write today.
+HISTORY OF THE ENGLISH LANGUAGE

+A chronological study of the origins of the English language and the systematic changes that have made it the language we speak and write today.
 Prerequisite: Eng 101.

 ENG 331.
-MEDIEVAL ENGLISH LITERATURE
+STUDIES IN MEDIEVAL ENGLISH LITERATURE